julianlam/feps/fep/ae0c/fep-ae0c.md

 * [Mastodon-style relays](#mastodon-relay-protocol)
 * [LitePub-style relays](#litepub-relay-protocol)

 *NOTE: This is an informational FEP documenting the current status quo.
-It uses [RFC-2119] requirements keywords only as a convenience.*
+It uses [RFC-2119] requirements keywords only as a convenience.
+Also, these are not standardized protocols.
+They will generally not be conformant with the ActivityPub standard although they use some concepts from it.*

 ## Terminology